10 Greenwashing Examples To Watch Out For When Home Decor Shopping

 2. lack of specifics

 Legitimate eco-conscious companies provide specific information about their environmentally friendly initiatives, such as reduction in carbon emissions, water usage, or waste.
-If a company’s claims lack concrete details, it may be a sign that they’re greenwashing.

 3. overuse of green imagery without substance

 Companies engaged in greenwashing often use images of nature, leaves, or other eco-friendly symbols in their marketing materials without substantial evidence of sustainable practices.
-A picture is worth a thousand words, but those words may not always be true, so keep an eye out for this sneaky technique.

 Related: Fast Homeware: What To Know About Fast Fashion’s Unsustainable Sibling